PeakyCryptos/PeakyCryptos/README.md

-# Hello there, I'm Suthan Somadeva 👋
+# Hello there, I'm PeakyCryptos 👋

 ## I'm an Ever Learning Student, Developer, and Web3 Enthusiast!!